 Supply Shocks: How Cannabis Shortage Hurts Opioid Recovery Rates

-You always here the old adage that ‘we’re all connected,’ well never was this more true than in the case of cannabis shortages and opioid addiction.
+You always hear “we’re all connected.”
+Well never was this more true than in the case of cannabis shortages and opioid addiction.

 There’s one big drawback to medicinal cannabis: There’s not enough of it.
-That’s the situation that Canadians are facing now, as the country struggles to manage the most basic of economic concepts, supply and demand, it is facing serious cannabis shortage for medical patients.
+That’s the situation that Canadians are facing now.
+The country is struggling to manage the most basic of economic concepts: supply and demand.
+We’re now facing serious cannabis shortages for medical patients.

 Cannabis Shortage Widespread in Canada

 Government-run shops in Quebec have had to shut down for half a week at a time in the face of supply chain problems, resulting from shortages throughout the province.
 Ironically, some provinces, which have yet to codify laws to allow cannabis distributors to set up shop, are spending huge city resources to shut down ‘illegal dispensaries.’
 It should be noted that private sales will be allowed in the future for some of these operations, and many have already existed for years.
 Seems counter-intuitive, no?
 Why not wait until supply levels before cutting people down at the knees?

 Government run online stores, across the country, are already facing a deluge of orders that they cannot possibly keep up with.
 For recreational users, this is a pain in the neck.
 This cannabis shortage would normally be corrected by the marketplace, but because cannabis is a plant and heavily regulated, relief may not be coming as soon as they’d like.
 All in all, though, it’s more of an inconvenience than a health disaster.